CCC 210-211: God of mercy

 and get back the same amount.

-But rather, love your enemies and do good to them,
+But rather, love your enemies and

 and lend expecting nothing back;